Karachi CTD guns down high-value TTP terrorists in Manghopir shootout

 Explosives, suicide vests, hand grenades, and a diary listing potential targets were recovered from the house.
 The bomb disposal squad completed a search of the premises after the operation.

-Raja Umar Khattab added that all militants inside the house were killed and that the authorities were now gathering information about the owner of the property where the suspects had taken shelter.
+DSP Khattab confirmed that all the militants inside the house were killed and that the authorities were now gathering information about the owner of the property where the TTP terror suspects had been hiding for a while.

+Pakistan saw a slight uptick in militant attacks in May 2025, even as heightened military tensions with neighbouring India failed to trigger a significant escalation in violence from extremist groups.

+Data released by the Islamabad-based Pakistan Institute for Conflict and Security Studies (PICSS) indicates a 5% increase in attacks compared to April, though the overall picture suggests militant groups largely remained contained despite the regional geopolitical climate.